yungtechboy1/CyberCore/Ideals.md

 - /rading
     -
-    - Declares to the server that your are raiding and you get rewarded for the more damage you do
+    - Declares to the server that your are raiding and you get rewarded for the more damage you do to claimed base.